 Reporting about secretaries and administrative assistants, the U.S. Bureau of Labor Statistics (BLS) indicates that these workers can expect to see a 9% decline in employment over the 2018-2028 decade (www.bls.gov), while executive secretaries could experience 20% decline over the same ten-year period.
 The BLS goes on to report that as of May 2018, secretaries and administrative assistants earned an average annual wage of $38,030 and executive secretaries averaged $61,550.

 Continuing Education Information

-This associate's degree program is intended to provide an introductory understanding of office practices and management tools.
 A student interested in continuing to study business administration could continue onto a Bachelor of Business Administration, which will typically allow for a concentration option in an area like management, finance or marketing.
 At the graduate level, the Master of Business Administration (MBA) can provide an advanced, well-rounded approach to the complex issues faced by modern businesses.